KristiyanVachev/Question-Generation/README.md

 #  Question Generation

 This project was originally intended for an AI course at Sofia University.
-During it's execution, I was constraint on time and couldn't implement all the ideas I had, but I plan to continue working on it.
+During it's execution, I was constraint on time and couldn't implement all the ideas I had, but I plan to continue working on it... and I did pick up the topic for my Master's thesis, using **T5 Transformers to generate question-answer pairs along with distractors**.
+Check it out in the [Question-Generation-Transformers](https://github.com/KristiyanVachev/Question-Generation-Transformers) repository.

+The approach for identifyng keywords used as target answers has been accepted in the RANLP2021 conference - [Generating Answer Candidates for Quizzes and Answer-Aware Question Generators](https://arxiv.org/abs/2108.12898v1).

 ## General idea
 The idea is to generate multiple choice answers from text, by splitting this complex problem to simpler steps: